 Hymns where the sound of the electronic keyboard accompaniments imitating pipe organ were bothersome;

-Hymns where the "ear candy" for other percussion instrument accompaniments that was added with the electronic keyboards was bothersome;
+Hymns where the "ear candy" for other percussion instrument accompaniments that was added with the electronic keyboards were bothersome;

-One or two hymns where there was good material, but the vocal draft mix had created a less that desirable final vocal mix.
+One or two hymns where there was good material, but draft mix needed to be reworked.

 Actions in Phase II